BushraAnamUC/GIS-Analysis-of-New-Zealand-Earthquakes-2024-2025-/README.md

 ## Dataset Information

 - **Source 1:** Earthquake data from [geonet.nz](https://www.geonet.org.nz/)
+- All files are available in CSV as well as GeoJSON formats.
+From GeoNet, we have used the CSV file.
 - **Source 2:** Shapefiles for New Zealand regions from [state.nz](https://data.govt.nz/)
+- Data type: Vector polygon layer (Multipolygon)
+- CRS as stored: NZGD2000 / New Zealand Transverse Mercator 2000 (EPSG:2193)

 ### Key Columns in Dataset: